SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/CREATE_CONNECTIONS.md

 - In the pearls view, locate the connections for the selected train which should be deleted.
 - Click on the connections to mark them.
 (Clicking again removes the marking.)

-Once the connections are marked, press the "Delete" key (DEL) to delete all the marked connections.
+Once the connections are marked, press the "Delete" key ('delete') to delete all the marked connections.

 ![''](./animated_images/compressed/2024-1-25_DeleteConnections_Perlenkette_select_delete-002.gif)